ortwinschneider/road_roughness_condition/README.md

 A machine learning model for a road classification service.

-# Creating teh container image
+# Creating the container image